NilamShinde-github/Titanic-Survival-Prediction-using-decision-tree-algorithm-from-scratch/README.md

 Gini index formula = 1 - Σ (Pi)^2

+Then we calculate the Information Gain based on the Reminder and Gini impurity of the feature.
+Information gain tells us how important the feature is to predict the results or labeled data.

 Information Gain formula = entropy(parent node) – [average entropy(children node)]

 ##### Find the best split: